Skip to content

 Q. What happens to the dogs who don’t make it through service dog training?

 4 Paws dogs who do not pass their service dog training go up for adoption as “fabulous flunkies” to join families as pets.
-If you are interested in applying to adopt a Fabulous Flunky, apply here.
+Our current waitlist to apply for a fabulous flunky is closed.

 Donor FAQs